Agroforestry and Food Security MSc

-- Name: Agroforestry
+- Name: Agroforestry and Food Security

 - Qualification: MSc

-The overall aim of the programme is to provide an integrated education in natural resource management, combining ecological and social dimensions of agricultural and forest sciences, focussed on application to real world systems where trees interact with agriculture.
-The programme is designed to develop both subject-specific knowledge and cognitive and key skills.
 The course has a world focus and the University has strong links with agroforestry organisations which means that many of our students have undertaken fieldwork in Africa, Asia, Europe and the Americas, as well as in Wales/UK.
 Besides fantastic overseas opportunities, we also have a university farm (Henfaes Research Centre) located a short distance outside of Bangor where many students carry out experiments for their final projects.

 This course is accredited by the Institute of Chartered Foresters and gives partial fulfilment of Professional Membership Entry.

-We work in partnership with the World Agroforestry Centre.
+We work in partnership with World Agroforestry.

 Course content is for guidance purposes only and may be subject to change.